johnzhang320/spring-boot-kafka-json-stream/README.md

 ## Conclusion

-  Spring boot Kafka JSON stream key points are creating DomainSerdes using generic customied JsonSerializer and JsonDeserializer. we try many time
+  Spring boot Kafka JSON stream key points are creating DomainSerdes using generic customied JsonSerializer and JsonDeserializer. we try

-  make the json object can be serialized or deserialized working correctly for kstream processor.
-Another point is correctly using the serdes in
+  many times to make the json object can be serialized or deserialized working correctly

-  kstream processor
+  Another point is correctly using the serdes in kstream builder consumer and stream.to producer, the new topic stream consumer directly listen

+ and take (ConsumerRecord<String, Domain> record) as listener function arguments